wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

 Flip through the different pages.
 Since they all inherit from base, they will all be looking pretty good, but not perfect!
 In the remainder of this chapter, we will go through a number of changes to the templates and use various Bootstrap classes to improve the look and feel of Rango.

-I> Static Files
-I>
-I> Rather than including external references to `css` and `js` files.
-I> You could download all the associated files and stored them in your I> static folder.
-If you do this, simply update the base template to I> reference the static files stored locally.

 <!--
 ## Page Headers